pudly/schmopera-hugo/content/articles/in-review-glory-denied.md

 date = "2016-11-15T13:21:00+00:00"
 lastmod = "2016-11-15T15:42:00+00:00"
 publishDate = "2016-11-15T15:42:00+00:00"
 short_description = "The work questions the perspective of emotional trauma, and whose is the most devastating?
 Is it enduring a prison camp for years only to return to an unrecognizable life?
-Is it enduring a different kind of prison-like solitude, guilt when one's life's work isn't enough?
-Nashville Opera's production of Glory Denied, fittingly opened on Veterans' Day, is now one of only five or six full productions of the opera." slug = "in-review-glory-denied" title = "In review: Glory Denied"
+Is it enduring a different kind of prison-like solitude, guilt when one&#039;s life&#039;s work isn&#039;t enough?
+Nashville Opera&#039;s production of Glory Denied, fittingly opened on Veterans&#039; Day, is now one of only five or six full productions of the opera." slug = "in-review-glory-denied" title = "In review: Glory Denied"
 +++